 12. Japan Local Public Transport Card

-Another very useful item to pre-purchase before you depart is a local ‘tap on tap off’ public transport card for Japan.
+Another very useful item to plan to purchase after arrival is a local ‘tap on tap off’ public transport card for Japan.
 These cards work for intra city travel on most trains, trams, buses and ferries.
 You can easily top up the funds on your card at every Japan train station.
 Most machines have an English language option and you can only use cash to top up your card.
 As you go through the tap on and off machines they display your remaining funds.

 The major options are a Suica Card, Pasmo Card and an ICOCA Card.
 Suica is the main card used in Tokyo and Icoca is the main card used in Kyoto/Osaka.
-You will pleased to know that you can purchase either card, as both cards can be used in a large range of towns across Japan.
+You will pleased to know that you can purchase any one of these cards, as all three cards can be used in a large range of towns across Japan.

 13. Japan Guidebook and Maps

 A Japan guidebook is very handy to both plan your trip and to decide what to do each day of your trip.
-Click on this link to check out the latest Japan guide books – you can purchase either a hardcopy or an ebook, whichever suits you best.
+Check out my article on the Best Japan Travel Guide Books for a great range of the latest and greatest guide book options.

 14. Money for Tokyo and Japan